The Bridge House review: Seasonal pub grub in theatrical surroundings

 The setting of the pub could not be beaten, with the adjoining theatre upstairs giving your night out the potential option of a bit of culture – ticket sales permitting of course.
 The 60 seat theatre hosts cabaret, stand-up comedy and one man (or woman) shows.
 The range of drinks was as you’d expect in a pub, with a wide menu catering to various diets and food allergies.
 I highly recommend The Bridge House for day or evening.
 I can’t wait for the summer to try out their garden.

 - The Bridge House, 13 Westbourne Terrace Road, W2 6NG.
 Nearest station: Warwick Avenue.
 For more information, visit the Bridge House website or the Canal Cafe Theatre.

 To read other Metro Girl restaurant and bar reviews, click here.

-Posted on 17 April 2013, in Grub, London, Nightlife and tagged Canal Cafe Theatre, eating, Little Venice, london, Maida Vale, pub, The Bridge House, Warwick Avenue.
+Posted on 17 Apr 2013, in Grub, London, Nightlife and tagged eating, foodie, Little Venice, pub.
 Bookmark the permalink.
 5 Comments.